-The cruise experience is constantly evolving and updating, and ships today are full of all kinds of surprises.
-While swimming pools and casinos might be par for the course, there are many things you probably won’t expect to find, from state-of-the-art wellness spas to stargazing observation capsules.
+The cruise experience is constantly evolving and updating, and ships today are full of all kinds of surprises – from state-of-the-art wellness spas to stargazing observation capsules.
+So, between visiting some of the best cruise destinations, you can lose yourself in unique experiences.

-So, to give you a glimpse of what the modern cruise experience is like, here are 10 unexpected things you might find on a cruise ship in 2024.
+To give you a glimpse of what the modern cruise experience is like, here are 10 unexpected things you might find on a cruise ship in 2025.

 1. A climbing wall